Blanche Stuart Scott: Scriptwriting and museum work

 In the 1930s Scott worked as a scriptwriter for RKO, Universal Studios and Warner Brothers in California.
-She also wrote, produced and performed on radio shows aired in California and Rochester.
+She performed the lead role in the first movie made about flying, "The Aviator's Bride".
+She also wrote, produced and hosted the "Rambles with Roberta" radio shows in California and New York.
 On September 6, 1948, Scott became the first American woman to fly in a jet when she was the passenger in a TF-80C piloted by Chuck Yeager.
 Knowing Scott's history as a stunt pilot, Yeager treated her to some snap rolls and a 14,000 foot dive.
-In 1954 Scott began working for what was originally known as the United States Air Force Museum, helping to acquire early aviation materials.
+In 1954 Scott began working for what was originally known as the United States Air Force Museum, in Dayton, Ohio, traveling extensively to acquire priceless early aviation artifacts for the museum's collection.

-Death and afterward
+Death and legacy

 Scott died on Monday, January 12, 1970, at Genesee Hospital in Rochester, New York, at age 84.
 She was cremated at Mount Hope Cemetery.
-Her grave is at Rochester's Riverside Cemetery.
+She was cremated and her ashes were interred at Rochester's Riverside Cemetery.